Common origin for black holes in both high mass X-ray binaries and gravitational-wave sources: Introduction

-Since the spins and, to some extent, masses of LVK BHs and HMXB BHs appear to be different, it may seem that these two groups indicate populations with different formation scenarios.
-Here, we show how all these BHs may instead form one single population.
-The difference in BH mass arises naturally from the diverse formation environments: all known HMXB-BH are in local group galaxies with relatively high metallicity, so there are strong stellar winds before core collapse, resulting in lower black hole masses compared to those forming in low metallicity galaxies which are within the sensitivity range of LVK.
+Since masses and spins of LVK BHs and HMXB BHs appear to be different, it might seem that these two groups of systems belong to populations with different formation scenarios.
+Here, we show that all these BHs may instead form a single population.
+The difference in BH mass arises naturally from the diverse formation environments: all known HMXB-BH systems reside in Local Group galaxies with relatively high metallicity, so they have strong stellar winds before the core collapse.
+This results in lower black hole masses compared to those forming in low metallicity galaxies, which are within the sensitivity range of LVK.
 We demonstrate the difference in expected black hole masses explicitly using a population synthesis model.
-This model also reproduces the spin values seen in the LVK BHs, where high spin is only produced by tidal spin up in extremely close binaries.
-None of the known HMXB-BH systems are in binary systems which are close enough for this, so should not have high spins, in conflict with reported values.
-Here we demonstrate that these high spin values are model dependent even for the well known and well studied Cyg X-1 system (see also~\cite{Zdziarski2023b} for a similar analysis of LMC X-1).
-Therefore, there is no requirement for a conflict in spin, allowing the BHs in BH-BH mergers and the HMXBs to form from the same population.
+This model also reproduces the spin values in the LVK BHs, for models where high spins are produced only by tidal spin-ups in extremely close binaries.
+The known HMXB-BH systems are in binary systems that are not close enough for tidal spin-up.
+Hence, the population synthesis models predict they should not have high spins, which conflicts with the reported high values. {However, the disc continuum method relies on the emission thermalising.
+If, instead, the disc is covered by a warm, optically thick skin, whereby the emission is Comptonised, the spin values are all consistent with $a_{\rm BH} \sim 0.1$ (\citealt{Belczynski1121,Zdziarski0224a,Zdziarski0224b}; this paper).
+With this interpretation,} the LVK BH-BH mergers and the HMXBs can be considered as members of the same binary star population.

-\section{BH Masses}
+\section{BH masses}

-To demonstrate the unicity of the BH population, we use the population synthesis code {\tt StarTrack}~\citep{Belczynski2002,Belczynski2008a} and employ the delayed core-collapse supernova (SN) engine for neutron star/BH mass calculation ~\citep{Fryer2012} that does not produce a lower mass gap between NSs and BHs.
-We use a model with metallicity-dependent BH mass spectrum~\citep{Belczynski2010b,Fryer2012} updated here to produce BHs as massive as $20\msun$ at high metallicity (e.g., formation of Cyg X-1 in Milky Way) and allowing for the formation of BHs as massive as $M_{\rm BH}=90\msun$ at low metallicity (e.g., GW190521 LVK merger detected at distance of $\sim 4$~Gpc~\cite{gw190521a}).
+To demonstrate the unicity of the BH population, we use the population synthesis code {\tt StarTrack}~\citep{Belczynski2002,Belczynski2008a} and employ the delayed core-collapse supernova (SN) engine for neutron star/BH mass calculation ~\citep{Fryer2012} that does not produce a lower mass gap between NSs and BHs. {We used a model in which the pair-instability (upper) mass gap is calculated with non-standard fusion reaction rates and heavy mixing for massive stars; this allows for BHs to form up to $90\msun$ \citep{Farmer2020,Costa2021}.
+This type of model had already been developed by \citet{Belczynski2020c} in the context of the $M_{\rm BH}=90\msun$ detected at the low-metallicity GW190521 LVK merger, at distance of $\sim 4$~Gpc~\citep{gw190521a}. }